Last updated: May 26, 2022

 Once you’ve finished exploring Fairy Falls, you have two options.

-You can continue on the main track to Horsehoe Falls, Oaklands Falls, and Burgess Falls.
+You can continue on the main track to Horseshoe Falls, Oaklands Falls, and Burgess Falls.
 Or you can follow an alternative path that runs slightly closer along the creek.

 Remember that sign we mentioned?
 That sign referred to this alternative path, not to the waterfall that we call Fairy Falls.
 A little confusing, yes.

 Whichever path you choose, both will eventually lead to Horseshoe Falls, so it doesn’t matter which path you follow.
-Although the main path higher up is perhaps somewhat easier.
+However, the main path higher up is perhaps somewhat easier.

 Horseshoe Falls is signposted, but this particular sign can also lead to a bit of confusion.

-What this sign is trying to say is that Glow-Worm Nook Falls is located beyond Horseshoe Falls.
-It can be found if you walk along the path behind Horseshoe Falls and underneath the rock overhang, and then up the hill via the staircase.
+This sign is trying to say that Glow-Worm Nook Falls is located beyond Horseshoe Falls.
+To get there, you will need to follow the path behind Horseshoe Falls, underneath the rock overhang, and then up the hill via the staircase.

 3. Oaklands Falls

 Once you’ve finished admiring Horseshoe Falls, it’s time to find Oaklands Falls.
-Simply retrace your steps to where you saw that Horseshoe Falls sign, and keep walking on the track to Oaklands and Burgess Falls.
+Retrace your steps to where you saw that Horseshoe Falls sign, and keep walking on the track to Oaklands and Burgess Falls.

 This section of the walk is quite scenic, as it goes through a forest with beautiful high trees.
 The path here is also quite easy to follow.

-Oaklands Falls is the third (or fourth, if you decided to go to Glow-Worm Nook Falls) on the walking track.
+Oaklands Falls is the third (or fourth, if you had decided to go to Glow-Worm Nook Falls) along the walking track.

-It’s a very pretty one, and, similar to Horseshoe Falls, you can walk underneath the overhang behind the waterfall, which is quite a unique experience.
+It’s a beautiful one, and, similar to Horseshoe Falls, you can walk underneath the overhang behind the waterfall, which is quite a unique experience.

 4. Burgess Falls